jeb-barker/Wobbily-Wizard/README.md

 <br clear="left"/>

 ### Friends
-A friends section was added which automatically makes rectangles that contain a user’s nickname and their corresponding UID.
+A friends section was added which automatically makes rectangles that contain a user’s nickname and their corresponding UID taken from a firebase database.
 <br><img align="left" src="/screenshots/Home.png" width="200">
 Ideally, a backend would exist that stores a list of user objects that contains their nickname and UID, and the friends view would pull from there, but for now it is hardcoded.